 Read what Maclean's Magazine had to say about Advanced Placement.

 Advanced Placement Courses

-OT currently offers AP courses in: grade 12 Economics, Calculus, United States History, English Literature* and Biology.
+OT currently offers AP courses in: grade 12 Economics, Calculus, United States History, Computer Science and Biology.
 Students taking an AP course will cover and be evaluated on the Ontario curriculum and be eligible to write the AP exams in May.
 More information about specific AP courses can be found in the OT course calendar.

 Advanced Placement Exams

 There are currently 30+ AP exams that students can write through OT.
 Students do not need to take an AP course to write and be successful on AP exams.
 Students in grade 9 and 10 have successfully written AP exams but we would typically recommend writing them in grades 11 and 12.
 A student who registers for an AP exam and who is not registered in one of our AP courses would be called an Exam-Only student and self-study for the AP exam.